clement-roblot/Gridfinity-Label-Generator/README.md

 This project aims at building a sticker generator exported as a pdf of stickers that you can then print on a regular printer.

-The "killer" feature of this project is the use of [OpenCascade](https://www.opencascade.com/) to dynamicaly render the 3d view of the object showed on the sticker.
+The "killer" feature of this project is the use of [Open CASCADE](https://www.opencascade.com/) to dynamicaly render the 3d view of the object showed on the sticker.

 ## Intro video